 - Solid Floor (concrete)

 If you don't have a cellar or a basement then you can lift the floorboards and place one of our many specialist products underneath.
 If you do have a cellar or basement then you can still complete this option.
-You will need to hold the suspended floor insulation in place with netting.
+You will need to hold the suspended insulation in place with netting.
 Cover any pre-existing holes in your floor perhaps created by cables or old pipes to ensure heat is not lost here.

-Most houses in the UK built before 1930 have suspended timber flooring and floorboards.
+Most houses in the UK that were built before 1930 have suspended timber flooring and floorboards.
 If you have air bricks outside your property, then this is a good indication.
 Otherwise you can also just lift your carpet to identify if your flooring underneath is floorboards.

 If you are not able to follow this method to identify your under flooring then if you have a basement you can look up to see if you have wooden joists and floorboards.

-You will find that suspended wooden flooring loses more heat than a solid floor, but both will lose a certain percentage of heat and therefore using floor insulation on both types of floor will have significant advantages.
+You will find that suspended wooden flooring loses more heat than a solid floor, but both will lose a certain percentage of heat and therefore using insulation on both types of floor will have significant advantages.

-There are mainly four types of floor insulation materials:
+There are four types of material used:

 - Rock Mineral Wool